 Your social selling index is a number between 1-100, with 100 being the best.
 The more engaged you are, the better your leads and customers get to know you online, the higher this index will be, and the more likely your digital efforts will be to pay off.

 Blogging can be a great tool for building your gardening business.
 While it may work a little differently than some other types of business, the same principles apply.
 You start with a quality idea or product, and then you develop methods to deliver them to your customers.
-Then you setup methods to educate people about who you are, send them information and answer their questions and concerns.
-Your blog, tied with your website, are powerful tools that will help you to grow your business and reap the benefits of the quality you have sown
+Then you set up methods to educate people about who you are, send them information and answer their questions and concerns.
+Your blog, tied with your website, is powerful tool that will help you to grow your business and reap the benefits of the quality you have sown.